Mad Love (Mabel song)

 "Mad Love" is a song by English singer Mabel from her debut studio album, High Expectations (2019).
 She wrote the song with Camille Purcell and its producer Steve Mac, wanting to express mutual attraction in a simple way.
 It is an electropop track with bouncy synths, a quiet-loud dynamic and repetitive chorus hook.

 The song was released by Polydor Records on 7 June 2019 as the album's second single and received generally positive reviews from music critics.
 "Mad Love" peaked at number eight on the UK Singles Chart, making it Mabel's third single to reach the top 10 in the UK.
 It also charted in the top 10 in Ireland and Poland, and the top 40 in Greece, Lithuania and the Netherlands.
-The accompanying music video, directed by Marc Klasfeld, shows the singer performing choreography with a float of dancers. from the theme from True to the Game 3.
+The accompanying music video, directed by Marc Klasfeld, shows the singer performing choreography with a float of dancers.

 Background

 Mabel wrote "Mad Love" with Camille Purcell and Steve Mac during their first writing session together after writing her previous single "Don't Call Me Up" (2019).
 Due to busy schedules, they had to set aside a day when they could all attend the writing session.
 The singer recalls that there was "something positive in the air" because of her intention to eschew her tendency to write intense breakup songs in favour of "a happy one about that fun moment when you meet somebody and you're just into each other."

 Mabel wrote the song with a nightclub setting in mind and experimented with the simplest way to express mutual romantic liking without being boring.
 She cites the lyric "Mad love" as the "spark of the song" with it being one of her personal catchphrases, and "Put it / Don't let me down, do-do-down" as one of the lines that came first during the process.
 Mabel took a strong liking to this line, finding it catchy, sassy and confident, thus using it in every section of the song.
 It was also important to her that "Mad Love" empowered women.
 In an interview for Genius, the singer explained: "I grew up in an era of listening to 'Independent Women' and 'Survivor' and had songs that made me feel powerful as a woman, and I could do anything.
 And I'm always thinking that I want to send that message."

 The most challenging part of the writing process for Mabel was the simple chorus because of her preference for writing verses and her tendency to overthink lyrics and tell a story.
 She said, "It's literally just, 'All night give me mad love.
 All night give me mad love.
 All night give me mad love.'
 That's it.
 I feel so proud of that chorus just because it's so different to anything else I've ever done."
 The song was recorded at Rokstone Studios in London.